zedd-08/ut-SOAcil/Post-Service/README.md

 # Posts Service

-This is an asynchronous service, that handles sending notifications to a user and reading a logged in user's notifications.
-As sending and accessing a user's notification should have authentication based access, this service communicates synchronously to the **Authentication service**.
+This is a synchronous service, that handles post related tasks.
+As it handles posts created by certain user and the users' friends, many of the endpoint methods perform a synchronous communication with the authentication service.

+This service also allows for adding of a new post for the user that is logged in.
+And it allows for the editing of the post as well as liking and deleting of the post.
+It also sends an asynchronous notification when another user likes your post.

 ## Data models